-I write this therefore, principally and Mainly, for their Instruction and Advantage, who are difpos'd pos'd for Information: who have their Hearts always open, for the Entertainment of Truth, Justice, and Loyalty; are always ready to renounce their Errours; and need no other Inducement to do so, than the Knowledge of 'em.
+I write this therefore, principally and mainly for their Instruction and Advantage, who are dispos'd for Information: who have their Hearts always open, for the Entertainment of Truth, Justice, and Loyalty; are always ready to renounce their Errors; and need no other Inducement to do so, than the Knowledge of 'em.

-When the Return of the present Parwas made, all that were truly affected to the Q-n. the Establish'd Church, and the present Admini. stration, believ'd it woud be such a H-se of C ---- s, as was never known in this Kingdom fince the Revolution: Their Expectations were abundantly exceeded, and even their Wishes feem'd to be fully Answer'd: They were perswaded, Her Majesty would now meet with such Returns of Loyalty and Affection, of sincere Affection, and untainted Loyalty, as would demonstrate Her Subjects of Ir \\\\\d truly sensible of Her Goodness towards them: Tenderly touch'd with the Great Regard She has always shewn to their Interest; as in many other Instances, so especially, by granting them an entire Exemption from the Burden of a long expensive War, and yet after that, a free and full Participitation of all the Bleffings and Advantages of Her Happy Peace; by Her unexampl'd Bounty to the Establish'd Church of this Realm, and many other peculiar Felicities of Her Reign.
+with such Returns of Loyalty and Affection, of sincere Affection, and untainted Loyalty, as would demonstrate Her Subjects of Ireland truly sensible of Her Goodness towards them: Tenderly touch'd with the great Regard She has always shewn to their Interest; as in many other Instances, so especially, by granting them an entire Exemption from the Burden of a long expensive War, and yet after that, a free and full Participation of all the Blessings and Advantages of Her happy Peace; by Her unexampl'd Bounty to the establish'd Church of this Realm, and many other peculiar Felicities of Her Reign.

-These I say, were the Hopes and assur'd Expectations of Her Majesty's Loyal Subjects of I-d, and surely, never were Rational and well grounded Hopes more miserably deseated, and disappointed, than these; and that by a Train of such Extraordinary and Astonishing Circumstances, and
+These, I say, were the Hopes and assur'd Expectations of her Majesty's loyal Subjects of Ireland; and surely, never were rational and well grounded Hopes more miserably defeated, and disappointed, than these; and that by a Train of such Extraordinary and Astonishing Circumstances, and Events, as no human Prudence could foresee, and scarcely account for when they happen'd.